mercadopago/devsite-docs/guides/nuvemshop-V0/landing.en.md

  - type: normal
  - message: With the Mercado Pago module you can configure the payment using:
  - benefit_title: Checkout Pro
- - benefit_message: Payment is made on the Mercado Pago page with credit card, bank slip (or Mercado Pago account balance) and Pix.
+ - benefit_message: Buyers will be able to pay using a Mercado Pago account and the entire purchase process will be done in our environment, which facilitates payment with credit card, bank slip (or Mercado Pago account balance) and Pix.
- - benefit_title: Checkout Transparente
+ - benefit_title: Checkout API
  - benefit_message: Payment is made without leaving your virtual store credit card, bank slip (or Mercado Pago account balance) and Pix.
- - image: /magento-two/magento2-payment.png
+ - image: /nuvemshop/nuvemshop-payment.png
 ---
 ------------
 ----[mla, mlm, mlu, mco, mlc, mpe]----

 ---